smithlabcode/dnmtools/documentation/docs/hmr.md

 ```txt
  -s, -seed
 ```
-A random number seem to ensure reproducibility (default: 408).
+A random number seed.
+Randomization is used in a shuffling step prior to filering candidate HMRs.
+This parameter is typically only used for testing (default: 408).